Kotlin utilities for LibGDX applications.

 - async: coroutines context based on LibGDX threading model.

 Box2Dphysics engine utilities.

 - collections: extensions for LibGDX custom collections.
 Based on Kotlin standard library utilities.

 - freetype: FreeType font loading utilities.

-- freetype-async: FreeType font loading utilities for the async module.
+- freetype-async: FreeType font loading utilities for the assets-async module.